abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 This is done by executing

 ```sh
 mrgdv < teph4zpr_gwpt_3.abi
 ```

-and the following input file:
+with the following input file:

 {% dialog tests/tutorespfn/Input/teph4zpr_gwpt_3.abi %}